 Both Ceri Ruenheck, owner of It’s Your Call, author of “Cold Calling for the Clueless” and Amit Sharma, CEO of Dishah Consultants, author of “Sales Decoded – 5 Steps to ‘Powerful Selling’” will guide you through each step of the process of building the best cold calling scripts.

 You have to clearly know the purpose of your call to build the cold call script.

 This will help you to adjust the script exactly to your leads’ needs and expectations.
-As the result, you’ll be able to provide them the best experience over the phone which will more likely result in making a deal.
+As a result, you’ll be able to provide them the best experience over the phone which will more likely result in making a deal.

 “When creating the script one has to focus on the objective of the campaign.” – Ceri Ruenheck

-One of the most important aspects of the planning process is to focus on the “why”.
+One of the most important aspects of the planning process is to focus on the “why”:

 - Why are you making this call?